Conflict of Interest

 These values are assigned both numerical and logarithmic numbers.
 For entire data sets, mean and medians with confidence intervals are estimated and these are in turn utilized for statistical analysis.

-Patient datasets with sufficient data will be analyzed using four formulae and indicated as either included (with selected model indicated) or excluded (non-significant predictors where no model converged indicated as ‘not fit’ or those with only 2 data points differing by <20%).
-Comparisons of growth rate distributions will be done by Wilcoxon two-sided tests (where groups analyzed = 2) or by Kruskal Wallis tests (where groups analyzed >2) followed by a Dunn’s test for pairwise difference if there is an overall difference.
+Patient datasets with sufficient data will be analyzed using four formulae and indicated as either included (with selected model indicated) or excluded (non-significant predictors where no model converged indicated as ?not fit? or those with only 2 data points differing by 2) followed by a Dunn?s test for pairwise difference if there is an overall difference.
 The Kaplan-Meier method will estimate OS probabilities.
 Landmark survival analysis of OS and a Cox regression will be performed with the log of g (estimated from data prior to landmark) as the single predictor using the R package survival to obtain a measure of concordance (C-index) between g and OS.
 Landmark will be chosen as a time point far enough after treatment initiation to allow for reliable estimation of g, but close enough to randomization so that a limited number of patients have died.
 Additionally, the incremental value of g will be evaluated by comparing a Cox model containing baseline variables (age, race, treatment) with a model containing baseline variables and g, to obtain the change in the C-index after the addition of g information using 1000 iterations of perturbation re-sampling via the R package survC1.
 By incremental g evaluation we are looking to define how much additional model accuracy (as assessed by the C-index) the addition of g to the model added.

 0-2 months: Analyze data